F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Joint Actor-Critic MARL Framework

-In order to propose an effective framework to be compatible with these collaboration skills, and considering that the core modules in these methods can be accessed globally, we introduce the flexible \textit{parameter sharing} mechanism to our framework.
-In addition, parameter sharing mechanism also can be used for better algorithm scalability~\cite{yang2018mean}, which is another indicator to measure the pros and cons of MARL algorithms.
-To achieve highly integration of the parameter sharing mechanism and the mixed-POSG optimization objective, without loss of generalization, we reformulate and divide the parameters into shared and non-shared parts, denoted as $\mathbf{w}_{in}$ and $\mathbf{w}_{sh}$ respectively(``{\em{in}}" and ``{\em{sh}}" denote ``individual" and ``shared" parameters, respectively).
-Then, we reformulate the problem (\ref{eq:framework-v2}) into a more general form, i.e., where the general form of ${\cal{J}}_{\text{actor}}, {\cal{J}}_{\text{critic}}$ and $\mathcal{R}(\mathbf{w}_{in}, \mathbf{w}_{sh})$ are as follows:
+In order to propose an effective framework to be compatible with these collaboration skills, and considering that the core modules in these methods can be accessed globally, the flexible \textit{parameter sharing} mechanism is introduced to the proposed framework.
+In addition, the parameter sharing mechanism also can be used for better algorithm scalability~\citep{yang2018mean}.
+Recent work~\citep{Terry2020RevisitingPS,Christianos2021ScalingMR,Grupen2021FairnessFC} also shows that parameter sharing plays a crucial role in improving algorithm performance.
+To achieve highly integration of the parameter sharing mechanism and the general cooperative POSG optimization objective, without loss of generalization, the parameters are reformulated and divided into shared and non-shared parts, denoted as $\mathbf{w}_{in}$ and $\mathbf{w}_{sh}$ respectively(``{\em{in}}" and ``{\em{sh}}" denote ``individual" and ``shared" parameters, respectively).
+Then, the problem (\ref{eq:framework-v2}) can be reformulated into a more general form, i.e., where the general form of ${\cal{J}}_{\text{actor}}, {\cal{J}}_{\text{critic}}$ and $\mathcal{R}(\mathbf{w}_{in}, \mathbf{w}_{sh})$ are as follows: